sul-cidr/trials-of-slavery/src/documents/86 1793 Lindor van Mallebaar/86 1793 Lindor van Mallebaar SUM.md

-# LINDOR VAN MALLEBAAR

-*Sexual contacts between slaves and their owners were viewed with disfavour by the authorities, and sometimes, as in this case, by other slaves as well.[^1] The 26-year-old Lindor van Mallebaar was reported to his owner by a fellow slave who saw him with the 22-year-old daughter of his owner in highly compromising circumstances.
-Although Lindor avoided the death penalty by his claim that it was her incitement that led to the incident, he was sentenced to life on Robben Island for his actions.[^2]*
+Sexual contacts between slaves and their owners were viewed with disfavour by the authorities, and sometimes, as in this case, by other slaves as well.[^1] The 26-year-old Lindor van Mallebaar was reported to his owner by a fellow slave who saw him with the 22-year-old daughter of his owner in highly compromising circumstances.
+Although Lindor avoided the death penalty by his claim that it was her incitement that led to the incident, he was sentenced to life on Robben Island for his actions.[^2]

 [^1]: For a discussion of sexual relations between colonist women and their slaves, see Upham 2001a.